phax/peppol-reporting/README.md

 To facilitate this collection, the submodule `peppol-reporting-api` exists.

+## Data storage

+The created reporting item must be stored somewhere, to be able to retrieve them later.

+This project comes with different backends for storing `PeppolReportingItem` objects, each in a separate submodule.
+Each submodule is described below.

+To choose a submodule, it needs to be added as a Maven dependency.
+The main logic is loaded via SPI.
+Please make sure to only use **1** submodule at a time - storing to multiple backends is currently not supported out of the box.

+### Storage in MongoDB

+Submodule `peppol-reporting-backend-mongodb` stores data in a MongoDB.
+This submodule was introduced in version 2.1.0.

+It creates one collection called: `reporting-items`

+It supports the following configuration properties:
+* **`peppol.reporting.mongodb.connectionstring`**: the connection string to use to connect to MongoDB
+* **`peppol.reporting.mongodb.dbname`**: the MongoDB database name to use

+### Storage in Redis

+Submodule `peppol-reporting-backend-redis` stores data in Redis.
+Make sure you use persistent storage for this one.
+This submodule was introduced in version 2.1.0.

+The used Redis keys are:
+* `peppol:reporting:itemidx` - counter for unique IDs
+* `peppol:reporting:item:*` - represents a single reporting item hash map
+* `peppol:reporting:*` - contains a list of reporting item keys of a single day

+It supports the following configuration properties:
+* **`peppol.reporting.redis.host`**: the Redis host to connect to
+* **`peppol.reporting.redis.port`**: the Redis port to connect to

 ## Data aggregation

 To aggregate data for a single Reporting Period, all the matching `PeppolReportingItem` objects need to be collected first.